patanne/dnsnotify2route53/article.md

 # DNS Notify to Route53

+This article presents a project that will allow Route53 domains to serve your public-facing needs while acting, essentially, as a slave domain server to your existing infrastructure.
+Using this project Route53 can be synchronized to changes signaled in DNS NOTIFY ([RFC 1996](https://datatracker.ietf.org/doc/html/rfc1996)) messages.

 ### The Objective

 This project attempts one thing: to be the gateway between normal DNS and Route53.
 By normal, I mean the DNS that adheres to standards, specifically domain transfers and notify.